-Nestled next to the rolling farmlands in Harris Township between Route 45 and Pine Grove Mills, sets Hess Softball Complex.
+Nestled next to the rolling farmlands in Harris Township between Route 45 and Pine Grove Mills, sets Hess Softball Complex (link to map).
 The complex was initially established in 1963, by local softball enthusiast John Hess.

 In September 2009, Harris Township officials proposed that the COG acquire, update, and operate the complex.
 The site was owned by the Hess Family Estate and leased to Mr. Galen E. Dreibelbis for use by the State College Area Softball Assn.
 (SCASA).
 Mr. Dreibelbis, working with the SCASA, was also instrumental in providing most of the facilities on the site.
 Given that the four fields have typically hosted hundreds of games each year, including many weekend tournaments, and that the Hess family wished to sell the property, the COG Regional Park Planning Committee began to evaluate the proposal in detail.
 These facilities play an important role in providing softball opportunities to residents, as well as providing value to local tourism with the tournaments.

 In 2009, the COG General Forum engaged Pashek Associates to conduct a safety evaluation of the complex.
 The report identified the specific improvements necessary (if acquired) for visitor and player safety and to provide ADA access.
 The recommendations outlined in the report involved immediate, short-term and long-term improvements.
 In September, 2010, COG officially assumed ownership of the complex, and the Master Planning process started.
 From September to May, 2011, updates to the complex were completed that included backstop replacements, fence repairs, ADA access, new bleachers, and infield and turf renovations.

 Today, the complex continues to be home to various recreational activities, local softball leagues, as well as local and regional softball tournaments for both youth and adults.